merenlab/anvio/anvio/docs/artifacts/kegg-metabolism.md

-Output text files produced by %(anvi-estimate-kegg-metabolism)s that describe the presence of metabolic pathways in a %(contigs-db)s.
+Output text files produced by %(anvi-estimate-metabolism)s that describe the presence of metabolic pathways in a %(contigs-db)s.

-Depending on the output options used when running %(anvi-estimate-kegg-metabolism)s, these files will have different formats.
+Depending on the output options used when running %(anvi-estimate-metabolism)s, these files will have different formats.

 ## Long format output modes